Fact Sheet 925

 PREVENTION activities are based on the specific HIV epidemic in each country.
 These include reducing sexual transmission with the ABC Strategy (Abstain, Be Faithful, use Condoms), the prevention of infections from mothers to children, preventing infections due to unsafe blood and medical injections, and male circumcision, and HIV counseling and testing.

 CARE includes care for orphans and vulnerable children, and care and support for people infected with or affected by HIV/AIDS.
 PEPFAR focuses on strengthening the capacity of families to protect and care for orphans and vulnerable children by extending the lives of parents and caregivers.
 PEPFAR also provides prevention and treatment of AIDS-related infections and cancers, pain and symptom management, psychological, social, spiritual, and preventive services.

-Testing positive can link people to prevention, treatment, and care.
-PEPFAR targets counseling and testing to people at high risk of HIV infection.
+Improving HIV testing can help link people to prevention, treatment, and care.
+PEPFAR targets counseling and testing for people at high risk of HIV infection.
 This includes tuberculosis patients and women who might transmit HIV to their children.

 To support PEPFAR, the US Food and Drug Administration (FDA) developed a way to ensure that medications are safe and effective.
 Products "tentatively approved" under PEPFAR cannot be sold in the US if that would conflict with the patent protections of the original manufacturer.

 The FDA encouraged manufacturers to apply for approval of single drugs, combinations of various products in a single pill and versions of approved drugs packaged in convenient combinations.
 Products are reviewed using normal standards.